 Basic Rules of Social Etiquette Everyone Should Know

-Understanding the basic rules of social etiquette is key to behaving appropriately in any environment.
-These foundational guidelines apply to both casual and formal settings:
+Understanding the basic rules of etiquette in social situations is key to behaving appropriately in any environment.
+These foundational guidelines apply to both casual and formal settings.

-- Greet people warmly and by name when possible
+- Greet people warmly and acknowledge their presence

 - Don’t interrupt others while they are speaking

-- Arrive on time for events or meetings
+- Arrive on time or communicate if delayed

 - Avoid oversharing or dominating conversations